kovasb/gamma-driver/README.md

 ```(operate! operator state)```

-for instance, to draw into the default renderbuffer:
+for instance, to draw into the default framebuffer:

 ```(operate!
 (DrawArrays. context start count) (DefaultFramebuffer. context))```